 • 1 pinch kosher salt

-• 1 package white chocolate morsels 11oz
+• 1 package white chocolate morsels 11 ounce

-• 1 jar marshmallow fluff 7oz
+• 1 jar marshmallow fluff 7 ounce jar

-• 2 cup Kraft caramel bits
+• 2 cups Kraft caramel bits

 • 1 teaspoon heavy cream

-• ¾ cup semi sweet chocolate morsels
+• ¾ cup semi-sweet chocolate morsels

 • 1 cup toasted coconut